golang/proposal/design/12416-cgo-pointers.md

 This proposal restricts the Go garbage collector: any Go pointer passed to C code must be pinned for the duration of the C call.
-By definition, since that memory block may not contain any pointers, this will only pin a single block of memory.
+By definition, since that memory block may not contain any Go pointers, this will only pin a single block of memory.

 Because C code can call back into Go code, and that Go code may need to copy the stack, we can never pass a Go stack pointer into C code.